rickhaigh/embsys310/assignment05/assignment05.md

     a.
 Explain what the “main” function does in order to setup the input arguments prior to calling the swap_pointer() function?
         Two pointers are declared and initialized to point to two variables.
 The address of the pointers are passed to the swap_pointers function.
-The two arguments (pointers to integers) are stored in R0 and R1
+The two arguments (pointers to pointers) are stored in R0 and R1

     b.
 What are the values in R0 & R1 when swap_pointer() is called?